How to Plan a Stunning Cut Flower Garden Layout

 Consider the Natural Landscape

-Take into account the existing landscape features of your garden, such as trees, shrubs, or architectural elements like fences and walls.
+Consider the landscape features of your garden, such as trees, shrubs, or architectural elements like fences and walls.
 These elements can serve as backdrops or focal points for your flower beds.

 Group Plants Thoughtfully